microtrain/bootcamp/13-Express/06-AuthApp.md

 ### Responsive Form

-Add this point the form is using bootstraps default block level styles and the error message displays by default.
-If we add a few lines of SASS we can contain this to something that looks reasonable on a desktop or large device while maintaining it's block level style on a smaller device.
+Add this point the form is using bootstraps default block-level styles and the error message displays by default.
+If we add a few lines of SASS we can contain this to something that looks reasonable on a desktop or large device while maintaining it's block-level style on a smaller device.

 [</> code](https://github.com/microtrain/mean.example.com/commit/3e2c8a4516b90b46fec1acf55e029819779c8c16) Add responsive styles.